Tuurlijk/TYPO3.Homestead/README.md

 vagrant up
 ```

-It will take some time to install all needed packages and sources.
+The first time it boots it will take some time to install all needed packages and sources.
 So now is a good time to get a nice drink for yourself.

-If you wish to look back at what happened during provisioning, you can log the output:
+If you wish to look back at what happened during provisioning, you should have logged the output:
 ```bash
 vagrant up 2>&1 | tee vagrant-up.log.txt
 ```